Frequently Asked Questions

 Is it OK to be ‘out’ at CC?

 Colorado College strives to strengthen and sustain an affirming, inclusive, and just campus environment that supports students of all gender identities and sexual orientations.
-The Office of Minority and International Students together with staff, students and faculty across campus facilitate educational programs and trainings for the broader campus community; support, advocate for, and empower individual students and student organizations; work diligently to foster safe and inclusive spaces to build communities that promote learning, discovery, and scholarship about gender, sexual orientation, social justice, and the complexities of intersecting identities; collaborate with campus and community groups to ensure access and equity for LGBTQ students; invest in best practices and proactive policy around issues of gender and sexuality in higher education; and challenge and inspire all students to engage in critical examination of their own identities.
+The Butler Center together with staff, students and faculty across campus facilitate educational programs and trainings for the broader campus community; support, advocate for, and empower individual students and student organizations; work diligently to foster safe and inclusive spaces to build communities that promote learning, discovery, and scholarship about gender, sexual orientation, social justice, and the complexities of intersecting identities; collaborate with campus and community groups to ensure access and equity for LGBTQ students; invest in best practices and proactive policy around issues of gender and sexuality in higher education; and challenge and inspire all students to engage in critical examination of their own identities.

 CC welcomes all individuals no matter their identity, background, beliefs or experiences.
 We have a no-tolerance policy for bias incidents.